rust-lang/cc-rs/find-msvc-tools/README.md

 # find-msvc-tools

-A library for finding windows-specific tools, reading MSVC versions from the registry and from COM interfaces.
+An internal use library for finding windows-specific tools, reading MSVC versions from the registry and from COM interfaces.

 Refer to the [documentation](https://docs.rs/find-msvc-tools) for detailed usage instructions.